open-component-model/ocm-spec/doc/05-guidelines/01-transport.md

 To support this, a component version includes the access information for the described artifacts.
 If no applicable storage system for an artifact type according to its access method is available it can be stored as local blob along with the component descriptor.

-The descriptor stored in the target repository has to be adapted accordingly  to reflect the new ocal location.
+The descriptor stored in the target repository has to be adapted accordingly  to reflect the new local location.
 In this way OCM allows to provide modifiable access information for artifacts.

 The transport target might even be an archive or filesystem.
 This enables the transport of OCM content into fenced environments via data storage media (e.g USB stick).